0xevm1/0xEVM1/README.md

 ### Open Source Projects

-I typically do not contribute to open source DeFi protocols, but I work on the WrapperFi DAO
+I typically do not contribute to open source DeFi protocols, but I recently do work on the WrapperFi DAO

 - 🍬[WrapperFi Airdrop with Merkle Trees and EIP712 signatures](https://github.com/Wrapper-Fi/wrapper-fi-token-distributor-airdrop-ecdsa-merkle)

-although since thats what _**you**_ want to see, periodically I upload or can make public some examples of my work and competence.
+periodically I upload or can make public some examples of my work and competence.

 - ⛽️ [SAVE GAS!
 Solidity and Typescript "Data packing" and "bitpacking" example](https://github.com/0xevm1/chad-dao-solidity-bit-packing) to save everyone gas.